 Of course, it’s natural to want to know the message you sent him has been received.
 It’s normal to want and hope for some acknowledgment.
 But it’s equally important to honor his choice to respond or not.

 Whether it’s been weeks or months, I know the silence has been challenging for her.
 But she needs to focus on her own healing and growth, not on his thoughts or behaviors.
-This is important for both people to heal post emotional abuse.
+This is important for both people to heal after emotional abuse.
 They need to focus on their own healing journey.

-To the woman who wrote to me:
+Again, to the woman who wrote to me:

 You told me you made significant strides in therapy and want to share that progress with your ex.
 That’s completely understandable!
 However, it’s crucial to remember that he has his own journey, and that journey may not include you.